Marvel Cinematic Universe: Phase Five: Loki season 2 (2023)

-What If...? season 2
+What If...? seasons 2 and 3 (2023–24)

 Following the formation of the Guardians of the Multiverse, the Watcher continues to meet new heroes and strange worlds in the Marvel Cinematic Universe multiverse.

 The first season of What If...? premiered in August 2021.
-In December 2019, Marvel Studios Animation had begun work on the second season.
-A. C. Bradley and Bryan Andrews return as head writer and director, respectively.
-The season was announced to debut in early 2023, though by February 2023, it was reportedly unlikely to release in 2023 as previously announced.
-It will consist of nine episodes.

-Ironheart

-In December 2020, Marvel Studios announced a series centered on Riri Williams / Ironheart was in development starring Dominique Thorne, reprising her role from the film Black Panther: Wakanda Forever.
-Chinaka Hodge was hired as head writer in April 2021.
-Ryan Coogler, writer and director of Black Panther (2018) and Black Panther: Wakanda Forever, co-develops the series through his company Proximity Media, as does 20th Television.
-Filming had begun by early June 2022, at Trilith Studios in Atlanta, with Sam Bailey and Angela Barnes directing episodes of the series.
-Filming also occurred in Chicago by late October, and concluded in early November.
-Ironheart was announced to be released in late 2023, though by February 2023, it was reportedly unlikely to release in 2023 as previously announced.
-It will consist of six episodes.

-Ironheart is set after the events of Black Panther: Wakanda Forever.
+In December 2019, Marvel Studios Animation had begun work on the second season, while a third season was confirmed in July 2022.
+A. C. Bradley returned as head writer for the second season, with series' story editor Matthew Chauncey revealed in December 2023 to be taking over as head writer for the third.
+For both seasons, Bryan Andrews returned as lead director, with Stephan Franck also directing, while Jeffrey Wright returned to narrate the seasons as the Watcher.
+The second season debuted on December 22, 2023, and consists of nine episodes released daily until December 30, while the third season premiered on December 22, 2024, and consists of eight episodes also released daily until December 29.

+The second season's final episode includes the multiverse tree established in the Loki season two finale.
+Many actors from the films voice their respective characters in both seasons.

-Echo
+Echo (2024)

 Maya Lopez returns to her hometown after the events in New York City, where she must come to terms with her past, while reconnecting with her Native American roots, and embrace her family and community.

 Development on a spin-off from the series Hawkeye (2021) starring Alaqua Cox as Maya Lopez / Echo began by March 2021, with Etan Cohen and Emily Cohen set to write and executive produce.
-Echo was officially announced that November, when Marion Dayre was revealed to be serving as head writer.
-20th Television co-produces the series.
-Filming began in late April 2022, and concluded in late August, occurring throughout the Atlanta metropolitan area in Atlanta, Peachtree City, Social Circle, and Grantville, Georgia, with Sydney Freeland and Catriona McKenzie directing episodes of the series.
-Echo is expected to be released in late 2023, around that December, though by February 2023, it was reportedly unlikely to release in 2023 as previously announced.
+Echo was officially announced that November, when Marion Dayre was revealed to be serving as head writer; Dayre serves as head writer along with Amy Rardin.
+Filming began in late April 2022, and concluded in late August, occurring throughout Metro Atlanta, Peachtree City, Social Circle, and Grantville, Georgia, with Sydney Freeland and Catriona McKenzie directing episodes of the series.
+Echo was released in its entirety simultaneously on Disney+ and Hulu on January 9, 2024, as part of the "Marvel Spotlight" banner, and consists of five episodes.
+The series was available on Hulu until April 9, 2024.

-Echo is set after the events of Hawkeye and leads into the events of Daredevil: Born Again.
+Echo is set five months after the events of Hawkeye in May 2025, and leads into the events of Daredevil: Born Again.
 Zahn McClarnon reprises his role as William Lopez from Hawkeye, along with Vincent D'Onofrio as Wilson Fisk / Kingpin and Charlie Cox as Matt Murdock / Daredevil from previous MCU media.
+Jeremy Renner appears as Clint Barton / Ronin through archive footage from Hawkeye, while Richie Palmer, Sr. and ML Gemmill respectively voice Fisk's parents Bill and Marlene Fisk, replacing Domenick Lombardozzi and Angela Reed, who portrayed the characters in the first season of Daredevil (2015).